José Fernández Santillán: Academia

-He received his bachelors and masters in political science and public administration from the Universidad Nacional Autónoma de México (UNAM) in 1976 and 1978 respectively.
+He received his bachelor's degree and masters in political science and public administration from the Universidad Nacional Autónoma de México (UNAM) in 1976 and 1978 respectively.
 His first doctorate in Political Ideas is from the University of Turin, Italy in 1983 with a second in Political Science from UNAM in 1989.

 Fernández Santillán has taught and worked at various institutions.
 He has been a tenured professor and researcher at the Monterrey Institute of Technology and Higher Studies, Mexico City Campus (ITESM) since 2005.
-His teaching duties are with the campus’s Department of Global Studies and he is also the director of the Center of Investigation in Humanities.
-He says he likes working at ITESM because of the dynamic and the teamwork both on the Mexico City campus and nationwide with the system’s other campuses.
+His teaching duties are with the campus's Department of Global Studies and he is also the director of the Center of Investigation in Humanities.
+He says he likes working at ITESM because of the dynamic and the teamwork both on the Mexico City campus and nationwide with the system's other campuses.
 He reminds his students that they are fortunate that their parents have the means to send them to ITESM and that they have a responsibility to those who have less.

-In addition, he has also given courses and done research projects and fellowships with Harvard University’s John F. Kennedy School of Government since 2003 as a specialist in political analysis.
+In addition, he has also given courses and done research projects and fellowships with Harvard University's John F. Kennedy School of Government since 2003 as a specialist in political analysis.

 His work is influenced by the Italian philosopher Norberto Bobbio, whose works he has translated into Spanish.
 He has spoken written about political topics, including appearances on radio and television.
 He believes that the rule of law is vulnerable in Mexico and the country lacks order.
-To counter this, he says the Mexico needs parliamentary democracy, social reforms, civil and political rights, along with the strengthening of the local municipality system and federalism among the country’s 31 states, using Western Europe as an example.
+To counter this, he says the Mexico needs parliamentary democracy, social reforms, civil and political rights, along with the strengthening of the local municipality system and federalism among the country's 31 states, using Western Europe as an example.